Maryland Court Records

 Step 1.
 Determine when the Marriage Occurred

 Access to Maryland marriage records will depend on when the wedding occurred.
-Older records, created before 1990 can be found by contacting the Division of Vital Records, which serves as the central repository for such records.
+Older records, created before 1990, can be found by contacting the Division of Vital Records, which serves as the central repository for such documents.
 However, more recent records created after this date can only be obtained by applying to the clerk in the county where the license was issued.

 Step 2.
 Collect Necessary Information

 Record custodians maintain hundreds of thousands of records.
-Consequently, you must provide enough related information to narrow the search process.
+Consequently, you will need to provide enough related information to narrow the search process.
 Some of the details that can assist with obtaining records include:

-• Name of both parties (as at the time of the marriage)
+- Name of both spouses (as at the time of the marriage)

 Step 3.
 Submit a Request.